 How to quarantine

-Each situation is unique and depends on who lives in the house and how vulnerable they are.
-When an entire family has tested positive at the same time-- which is not uncommon -- they can self-quarantine together.
+Each quarantine situation depends on who lives in the household and how vulnerable they are.
+When an entire family tests positive at the same time, which is not uncommon, they can quarantine together.

-If just one member of a family is infected, it's important to discuss the situation with a health care provider, who can make recommendations to keep the whole family safe.
-Sometimes positive patients will stay in a hotel while they are contagious.
-Other times, a positive patient can self-quarantine in a bedroom and connected bathroom.
+If only one member of a family is infected, it's important to discuss the situation with a health care provider, who can make recommendations for keeping the rest of the family safe.
+Sometimes, COVID-positive patients will stay in a hotel while they are contagious; someone else might self-quarantine in a bedroom and connected bathroom.
 If that isn't possible, all members of the household should wear masks at all times in shared spaces.
-With a shared bathroom, everyone should wipe down every surface with disinfectant wipes after every use
+If a family is sharing a bathroom, every surface should be wiped down with disinfectant wipes after every use.

-Also, since the coronavirus has been detected in stool, "Close the lid on the toilet before flushing," said Barman, who is a clinical assistant professor of medicine and the associate director of Stanford's Express Care Clinics.
+Also, because the coronavirus has been detected in stool, "Close the lid on the toilet before flushing," said Barman, a clinical assistant professor of medicine.

 Who should prepare food